epfl-ada/ada-2021-project-adamandeve/README.md

 ##### TASK 3 : Categorization of the speakers
+* writing of the functions for analysis and visualization: Fanny, Kseniia
 * Age analysis: Fanny
 * Gender analysis: Justine
 * Nationality analysis: Filippo